EhabShaaban/edfa3ly/documentations/AutomatedProductsTCs/6pm_Add.md

 User must have a valid URL that belongs to automated shop (6pm shop)
 #### Test Script
 1. Navigate to: https://www.edfa3ly.com/cart
-> Expected result: Navigated to edfa3ly cart successfully
+> Expected Result: Navigated to edfa3ly cart successfully
 2. Enter URL in *item URL* text box
 > Expected Result: The following data will be auto-populated:
 >> 1. Category field will be set to the corresponding category